Giancarlo De Carlo

-Giancarlo De Carlo (1919−2005) was an Italian architect and anarchist.
+Giancarlo De Carlo (12 December 1919 − 4 June 2005) was an Italian architect.
 He was a member of the Congrès Internationaux d'Architecture Moderne (CIAM) and became closely linked to Urbino as its town planner and creator of its master plan.
-Throughout his architecture career he advocated for the consideration of human, physical, cultural, and historical forces in design.
+Throughout his architecture career, he advocated for the consideration of human, physical, cultural, and historical forces in design.
+His son is Andrea De Carlo.